Minneapolis Drug Distribution Attorney

 Distributing, or selling, controlled substances such as marijuana, heroin, cocaine and ecstasy is illegal in the U.S. In Minnesota, if you are charged with selling drugs, you could face anywhere from 6 months to 30 years in prison and fines ranging from $10,000 to a million dollars.
 As you can see, drug distribution is an extremely serious criminal charge that carries a serious prison sentence and a hefty fine upon conviction.

-At Caplan & Tamburino Law Firm, P.A., our Minnesota criminal defense attorneys have over 100 years of combined legal experience and have handled hundreds of jury trials.
+At Caplan & Tamburino Law Firm, P.A., our Minnesota drug crime attorneys have over 100 years of combined legal experience and have handled hundreds of jury trials.
 We have in-depth knowledge of criminal courts and a successful track record to put in your corner.
 If you enlist our legal guidance, we can investigate the facts of your case, the circumstances surrounding your arrest and any signs that your rights were violated during a search of your home, car or person.

 Call (612) 444-5020 to start with your free consultation.